These are some obvious questions to ask while scoping out the new location for your restaurant.

 First thing’s first: Knowing your niche

-Fast-casual restaurants, cloud kitchens, and food trucks obviously all have vastly different needs when it comes to spacing.
+Fast-casual restaurants, cloud kitchens, and food trucks obviously all have vastly different needs when it comes to restaurant location strategy.
 To figure out yours, it’s important to know what type of establishment you want to be and what type of experience you want customers to have.
 Here are some questions to ask yourself before diving in:

 Choosing a neighborhood